App & Browser Testing Made Easy

 Criteria for selecting a code coverage tool

-• Pricing: You should choose the free or low price tool for the test coverage based upon your budget.
+• Pricing: You should choose the free or low-price tool for the test coverage based on your budget.

 • Feature: You need to choose a tool having these features – instrumentation, coverage metrics, source code metrics, data management, historical reporting, CI server integrations, different language support, etc.